 And most importantly, for many photos, you will have no idea whether it passed through the algorithms of AI or not.
 Artificial intelligence found its way into various stages of photography.
 It can help the camera correctly arrange the parameters for the photo capture.
 AI can also suggest the likely best changes in the graphic editor.
 AI can even make a night photo look like the author took it during the day.
 All the changes are needed to meet the expectations for a beautiful photo from a human perspective, but AI is a worthy competitor for this challenge.

 So, how did it come to this, and why does AI become a force to contend within photography?
 This article will shed light on the world of contemporary artificial intelligence photography.
 It will also give some examples of how it has entered the mainstream market and may be closer than you expect.
+AI development challenges and how AI can enable a sustainable future are important aspects to consider when exploring the potential of artificial intelligence in various industries, including photography.

 Why Use AI in Photography?